AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 matter - objects (bodies, particles) having mass.
 In previous

-theories unitary particles as trying to interpret some
+unitary theories the particles as trying to interpret

-laws of motion; however, these laws of internal motion were
+§3.7), or as a some continuous densified structures having their laws of internal motion; however, these laws of

-Schwarzschild's geometry is the simplest geometrodynamic model of
+attraction acts, so Schwarzschild's geometry is the simplest

 Geons